PyExplorer/scrapy_errors_statistic/README.md

 Next features:
 --

 - get statistic for all errors from a project (not only one job) - types, counts, etc;

 - find specific error's message (or scrapy/python types) in all spiders for project

-- add the same for warnings
+- add command 'warnings' for warning's analyze

 - and more